Operation Doppelschlag: Plan

-A patrol line of U-boats (Wolfpack Eispalast (Ice Palace) was stationed in the Norwegian Sea to give early warning of a convoy.
+A patrol line of U-boats (wolfpack Eispalast (Ice Palace) was stationed in the Norwegian Sea to give early warning of a convoy.
 The ships of Unternehmen Doppelschlag would be waiting in readiness at their bases.
-Once the convoy was detected the ships would sail north to Altafjord and wait.
-The risk of losing a capital ship in an engagement with the Allied fleet meant that only Hitler could give permission for the second stage, the sortie into the Barents Sea.
-Once out the ships would divide into two battle groups to attack the convoy from different sides.
+Once the convoy was detected the ships would sail north to Altafjord and lie in wait.
+The risk of losing a capital ship in an engagement with the Allied fleet meant that only Hitler could give permission for the second stage, a sortie into the Barents Sea.
+Once out, the ships would divide into two battle groups to attack the convoy from different sides.